MarcoAigner/Covid-Apps/README.md

 # Covid-Apps

+This script scrapes and exports mobile apps for the use within a (systematic) app-review, e.g. following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA).

-This script implements the scrapers from facundoolano to scrape both app-stores for given search-terms and output the results as a .csv-file
+The script implements the scrapers from facundoolano to scrape both app-stores for given search-terms.

 https://github.com/facundoolano/google-play-scraper